Adnan's Pro Blog - Cyclocross Basics Part 1.

 - Low-speed, low-traction corners

 A properly fitted CX bike should feel a bit different than your (properly fitted) road bike.
 Individual fit is very specific, and the following will not apply to everyone.
 It's best to find a qualified fitter in your area and have that person do a specific fit for your CX bike.

 That said, your CX bike's saddle will likely be a bit forward compared to your road bike.
 The height, however, should be the same from the pedal to the saddle top, accounting for the difference in shoe and pedal systems.

 Next, check your handlebars.
 Some riders prefer the same reach as on their road bikes, but with a saddle/handlebar drop that is less than on a road bike.
 Others like a shorter reach with the same drop, or a bit less.
 It depends a bit on your flexibility as well as on the bike itself.
 If you're not positioned on the bike the way it is designed for you to be, it won't handle optimally.
 Finally, since a lot of time is spent on the brake levers in 'cross, many riders run their bars and/or brake levers a tilted slightly more upward than on their road bikes.
 I prefer to do this as well, but I also run compact bars so the drops are not simply along for the ride.
-See the picture with this blog for my setup.

 Low-speed, high-traction corners

 Remember always to stay relaxed!
 This is the golden rule for all good bike handling.
 For these corners, brake and pedal at the same time.
 This sounds a bit silly, but the idea is to keep drive to the rear wheel so that it "pushes" you around the corner.
 The brakes counter the drive and together they help you balance.

 Low-speed, low-traction corners